tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 Then, a step model can be added to the station, and the entire network can be fit again, producing an even better fit to the data.

-The :class:`~geonat.processing.StepDetector` class is a simple method to check for these large unmodeled jumps in the residuals (see its documentation for more details).
+The :class:`~disstans.processing.StepDetector` class is a simple method to check for these large unmodeled jumps in the residuals (see its documentation for more details).
 If we use it to find steps in the two residual timeseries, we can skip the manual labor of clicking through all the stations and looking for jumps, and focus on those that are